-A heel spur (or osteophyte) is a small bony growth or collection of bony growths on the back or underside of the heel.
+A bone spur (or osteophyte) is a small bony growth or collection of bony growths on or near the joints.
+When a bone spur occurs on heel, it is called a heel spur.
 They may or may not cause pain, and patients often confuse heel spurs with a related condition known as plantar fasciitis – inflammation of the band of tissue that stretches from the ball of the foot to the heel, forming the arch.
 Many people have a bone spur without ever knowing it, and about 70 percent of patients with plantar fasciitis who do have discomfort will also be found to have a heel spur when observed via X-ray.
 It is likely that a bone spur forms as the body tries to repair itself from repeated injury by laying down extra bone at the site of trauma.
 Plantar fasciitis is typically another result of such trauma.
 Heel spurs are most often seen in middle-aged men and women, but can be found in all age groups.

 What are the symptoms of heel spurs?

-Most people think that a bone "spur" is sharp and produces pain by pressing on tissue, when in fact, these bony growths are usually smooth and flat.
 Although they rarely cause pain on their own, bone spurs in the feet can lead to callus formation as tissue builds up to provide added cushion over the area of stress.
-Over time, wear and tear on joints may cause these spurs to compress neighboring ligaments, tendons or nerves, thus injuring tissue and causing swelling, pain and tearing and causing a bone spur.
+Over time, wear and tear on joints may cause these spurs to compress neighboring ligaments, tendons or nerves, thus injuring tissue and causing swelling, pain, and tearing resulting in a bone spur.

-Heel spurs can form as a result of repeated strain placed on foot muscles and ligaments as well as from abnormally stretching the band of tissue connecting the heel and ball of the foot.
+Heel spurs can form when calcium deposits build up as a result of repeated strain placed on foot muscles and ligaments, as well as from abnormally stretching the band of tissue connecting the heel and ball of the foot.
 Repeated injury to the membrane that lines the heel bone can also cause problems as can repeated tight pressure on the back of the heel.
 The causes can range from excessive walking (especially if unaccustomed to walking), running or jumping to improperly fitted or worn-out shoes.
-Runners, volleyball players, and tennis players, people who do step aerobics or stair climbing for exercise, those with flat feet, pregnant women, the obese and diabetics and those who wear tight-fitting shoes with a high heel are all prone to developing heel spurs (and plantar fasciitis) more readily.
+Runners, volleyball players, and tennis players, people who do step aerobics or stair climbing for exercise, those with flat feet, pregnant women, the obese, diabetics, and those who wear poorly fitting shoes are all prone to developing heel spurs (and plantar fasciitis) more readily.

-Another temporary treatment for spurs is taking over-the-counter or prescription-strength anti-inflammatory medications, but these can cause side effects with prolonged use – the most significant being gastrointestinal upset, ulceration and bleeding.
-Deep tissue massage, taping and other physical therapy modalities can also be helpful.
+Another temporary treatment for spurs is taking over-the-counter or prescription-strength anti-inflammatory medications, but these can cause side effects with prolonged use, particularly gastrointestinal upset, ulcers, and bleeding.
+Deep tissue massage, taping, and other physical therapy modalities can also be helpful.
 Arch support is highly recommended, either with shoe inserts or custom orthotics made by podiatrists.
 If pain continues, a steroid injection at the site of pain may be recommended; however, many physicians do not like injecting around the heel.
 The side effects of steroids injected in this area can be serious and worsen symptoms.
 Complications can include fat necrosis (death of fatty tissue) of the heel and rupture of the plantar fascia.

 Sometimes a bone spur can be surgically removed or an operation to loosen the fascia – called a plantar fascia release – can be performed.
-This surgery is about 80 percent effective in the small group of individuals who do not have relief with conservative treatment, but symptoms may return if preventative measures (wearing proper footwear, shoe inserts, stretching, etc) are not maintained.
+This surgery is effective in the majority of people who do not get relief with conservative treatment, but symptoms may return if preventative measures (wearing proper footwear, shoe inserts, stretching, etc.) are not maintained.

 What therapies does Dr. Weil recommend for heel spurs?

-- Exercise: If you think your pain is exercise-related, change your exercise routine, environment, or foot-ware, and emphasize movements and/or body parts that do not cause pain.
+- Exercise: If you think your pain is exercise-related, change your exercise routine, environment, or footwear, and emphasize movements and/or body parts that do not cause pain.